 UC San Diego Extension

 Through a reciprocal agreement with UC San Diego Extension, a limited number of spaces in Extension classes are open to full-time graduate students (registered for twelve units or more) in good standing without payment of additional fees.
 The number of spaces available for each quarter varies.
-The student must obtain a UC San Diego Application for Enrollment from the Office of Graduate Studies and personally secure the necessary approvals.
+The student must obtain a UC San Diego Application for Enrollment from the Graduate Division and personally secure the necessary approvals.
 Course work taken through complimentary enrollment cannot be used in partial satisfaction of requirements for a master’s degree, nor can it be used toward the twelve-unit full-time enrollment requirement.

 Postdoctoral education emphasizes scholarship and continued research training for individuals who have recently completed a doctoral degree.
 The postdoctoral scholar conducts research under the general oversight of a faculty mentor in preparation for a career position in academe, industry, government, or the nonprofit sector.